 Basic Skills Technical Assistance Paper, Career Education Basic Skills Assessment Technical Assistance Paper (revised February, 2018)

-This October 2010 Technical Assistance Paper (TAP) provides information on 1) the legal basis for basic skills assessment in career education; 2) procedures to be followed throughout the assessment process; 3) counseling of students who do not meet the basic skills exit requirements; 4) exemptions/waivers of basic skills requirements; and 5) accommodations for students with disabilities.
+This March 2018 Technical Assistance Paper (TAP) provides information on (1) the legal basis for basic skills assessment in CTE, (2) procedures to be followed throughout the assessment process, (3) counseling of students who do not meet the basic skills exit requirements, (4) exemptions or waivers of basic skills requirements, (5) accommodations for students with disabilities and English Language Learners (ELL) and (6) legislative changes.

 Florida Career and Adult Education